 Types of Intervals in Music

-Interval numbers
+Interval Numbers

 The word number here refers to the letter names of the notes on a musical staff.
 It stands for the numerical value allotted to a scale’s degrees.
 As long as you take the two notes that make up the interval from a diatonic scale, you can find the interval numbers by simply counting the degrees of the diatonic scale instead of looking at staff positions.